swoodhouse/Attractors/README.md

 # Attractors
-Compute attractors of Qualitative networks using binary decision diagrams.
+Compute attractors of Qualitative Networks using binary decision diagrams.